AndreasW29/pypilot-tinypilot-mysolution-infos/READMEenglish.md

 Instructions and circuit diagrams (kicad)

-Instructions can be found in the guide folder
+Instructions can be found in the guide folder, there is also a folder with the schematics

 There are three zip folders in the kicad folder
 These contain the kicad project files.